the-nft-company/flow-jvm-sdk/README.md

 Check out the [example repository](https://github.com/onflow/flow-java-client-example) for an example of how to use this SDK in a Java application.

+### Flow Integration Tests
+Tests annotated with `FlowEmulatorTest` depend on the [Flow Emulator](https://github.com/onflow/flow-emulator), which is part of the [Flow CLI](https://github.com/onflow/flow-cli) to be installed on your machine.

 ## Contribution

 Project is in the very early phase, all contributions are welcomed.